deatrich/doc-with-pandoc-markdown/setup-files.md

 ## Getting the files

-The files provided with this project can be downloaded from these two relevant projects found on 'github':
+The files provided with this project can be downloaded from these two required projects found on 'github':

    * [https://github.com/deatrich/doc-with-pandoc-markdown][thisproject]